 The prediction of an absolute beginning of the universe and time itself was developed more than 100 years ago and has withstood growing knowledge of physics involved and increasingly accurate observational data.

-The Borde-Guth-Vilenkin Theorem
+The Borde-Guth-Vilenkin Theorem Confirms the Kalam Cosmological Argument

 A series of singularity theorems have been developed during the past two decades, confirming the universe’s absolute beginning in space and time.

 In 2003 Arvind Borde, Alan Guth, and Alexander Vilenkin showed that any universe, which on average is in a state of expansion, cannot be of infinite age but must have had a beginning.
 The need for a beginning also goes for multiverse scenarios.
-In 2012, Vilenkin demonstrated that models that do not meet this one condition still fail for other reasons and must have begun.
+In 2012, Vilenkin demonstrated that models that do not meet this condition still fail for other reasons and must have begun.
 He noted,

 None of these scenarios can actually be past eternal. … All the evidence we have says the universe had a beginning.